Frequently Asked Questions

 ARE ADDITIONAL X-RAYS NEEDED?

-Usually at least three or four x-rays are required during treatment to insure that every step is performed correctly.
+Usually at least three or four x-rays are required during treatment to ensure that every step is performed correctly.
 The final x-ray taken will be sent to your referring dentist.

 HOW LONG DOES IT TAKE?